almann/ion-c-rust/README.md

 # Ion C Bindings for Rust

-This is an experimental bindings for Amazon Ion in Rust using [Ion C][ion-c]
+This is an experimental set of bindings for for [Amazon Ion C][ion-c] in Rust.

 ## Development